31 / 0x001F

 At the start of the file, the format begins with:

-32-bit integer version
+32-bit integer version:

 version = (smVersion | (mExporterVersion << 16))

-is a separate 16-bit value in the upper bits.
+where smVersion is set to 31 for this format and exporter_version is a separate 16-bit value in the upper bits.

-Readers should check (version & 0xFF) == 31
+Readers should check (version & 0xFF) == 31 to confirm it’s a v31 shape.

-32-bit unsigned integer headerSize
+32-bit unsigned integer headerSize:

 This indicates the size of the MsgPack header data that follows.